JPeters775/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 <p>
-Before we begin, here is a link to the files you will need in order to install osTicket.
-I will be refering to this in the tutorial.
+Before you begin, here is a link to the files you will need in order to install osTicket.
+You will be refering back to these files during the tutorial.

 <a href="https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> Installation Files for osTicket</a>
 </p>